-As one of the largest financial services groups in the Nordic Region, DNB offers loans, savings, advisory, insurance, pensions, and other financial products to its customers around the world.
+DNB has over 11,000 employees and generated nearly $56 billion in revenue in 2021.
 For the company to meet today’s customer demands for digital financial services, DNB has an enormous IT budget of over $490 million, which includes thousands of internal and external IT staff, around 800 business applications, and hundreds of active IT projects.

 As a financial services company, DNB is required to adhere to numerous government regulations and risk reviews.
 Without quality change management practices, the company would be putting its license to sell financial products at risk and require greater liquidity to mitigate the potential for severe incidents.
 A lower risk score would allow the company to use these funds for more valuable initiatives that help drive the business forward.

-“The implementation we’ve just started is the beginning of a long journey,” stated Næss.
-“We’ve only implemented this for a small team, not the entire company,” she revealed, “but this was a proof-of-concept that DNB can become much more agile and at the same time be compliant with laws and regulations.
+“The implementation we’ve just started is the beginning of a long journey,” said Anne Kristine Næss, enterprise architect at DNB.
+“We’ve only implemented this for a small team, not the entire company,” she revealed.
+“But this was a proof-of-concept that DNB can become much more agile and at the same time be compliant with laws and regulations.
 This means that we don’t have to negotiate between being either Agile or compliant anymore.”